Homomorphisms between braid groups: Introduction

-Despite the existence of the exceptional homomorphism $\B_4 \to \B_3$, we are still able to completely classify all homomorphisms $\B_4 \to \B_4$ (hence all homomorphisms $\B_4 \to \B_3$) by extending our methods to this case; see Theorem~\ref{thm:castel4} in Section~\ref{sec:castel2}.
+Despite the existence of the exceptional homomorphism $\B_4 \to \B_3$, we are still able to completely classify all homomorphisms $\B_4 \to \B_4$ (hence all homomorphisms $\B_4 \to \B_3$) by extending our methods to this case; see Theorem~\ref{thm:castel4} in Section~\ref{sec:castel}.
+In light of this result, it would make sense to refer to the exceptional homomorphism $\B_4 \to \B_3$ as standard.